-What’s the point of finding inspirational poetry, soaring sonatas, beautiful artwork, and great books to enjoy with our kids if we never actually sit down to enjoy the works together?
+After all, what’s the point of finding inspirational poetry, soaring sonatas, beautiful artwork, and great books to enjoy with your kids if you never actually sit down to enjoy the works together?

-We can create wonderful plans, but if the plans never get put into motion… what’s the point?
-Our homeschools are at a standstill.
+You can create wonderful plans, but if the plans never get put into motion, why homeschool?

 Give yourself grace and build the habit of diligence.